swup/swup/readme.md

 **Note:** In case you like to do your animations in JavaScript, you may also check out [swupjs](https://github.com/gmrchk/swupjs).

+**If you'd like to share your work using swup with me or others, please, drop me a link.**

 ## Table of contents
 [Introduction](#introduction)
 * [What it does](#what-it-does)